awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

    ```
    #cloud-config
      repo_releasever: repository version number
      repo_upgrade: none
    ```

    The *repository version number* is the year and month version in the AMI name\.
 For example, AMIs based on the March 2015 release of Amazon Linux have a repository version number `2015.03`\.
 For an Elastic Beanstalk image, this matches the date shown in the solution stack name for your [platform configuration](concepts.platforms.md)\.
 **Note**
-These settings configure the lock\-on\-launch feature, which causes the AMI to use a fixed, specific repository version when it launches, and disables the automatic installation of security updates\.
+These settings configure the lock\-on\-launch feature\.
+This causes the AMI to use a fixed, specific repository version when it launches, and disables the automatic installation of security updates\.
 Both are required to use a custom AMI with Elastic Beanstalk\.

 1. Proceed through the wizard to [launch the EC2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-an-instance.html)\.
 When prompted, select a key pair that you have access to so that you can connect to the instance for the next steps\.